Unboxed-Software/solana-course/content/intro-to-anchor-frontend.md

 - `Connection` - the cluster connection
 - `Wallet` - default keypair used to pay for and sign transactions
 - `Provider` - encapsulates the `Connection` to a Solana cluster and a `Wallet`
-- `ProgramId` - the program’s on-chain address
+- `ProgramId` - the program’s onchain address

 ![Anchor structure](../assets/anchor-client-structure.png)